scottcrossen/TicketToRide/README.md

 ### Description

 This repository is maintained in Java and designed as an android-port of the multiplayer game *Ticket To Ride*.
 There are two major components to this project: The frontend -- composed for the android framework -- and the backend -- composed with a generic java platform.
-Major services are containerized using docker's \'docker-compose\' cluster management.

 ### Getting Started